- 40 billion strands

 Without getting too technical, this means that the mycelium can be separated from its growth medium, and you don’t end up with all the unnecessary extras in the end product; just pure mushroom goodness.
 Mushroom mycelium is produced by one of two main processes; on a grain medium or a liquid medium.
 When mushroom mycelium is grown on a grain, the mycelium becomes interwoven with the grain substrate, and consequently cannot be fully separated.
 This means that what goes into the end supplement you take is not just mushroom mycelium, but also a hefty chunk of rice or grain.
 Wholegrains have their role in a healthy diet, but when they are included as part of the mushroom biomass, they leave less of the beneficial mushroom component.

 Mushrooms have been held in high esteem in traditional medicines for thousands of years.
 More recently, science has upheld what has long been claimed; that mushrooms have remarkable health benefits.
 In particular, mushrooms are high in enzymes, polysaccharides, and protein-bound polysaccharides (including the highly regarded beta-D-glucans).
-For our products, we use five types of mushroom with varying benefits.
+For our products, we use four types of mushroom with varying benefits.

 Packed with polysaccharides, phytosterols, and beta-D-Glucans.
 Chaga is sometimes considered to be an adaptogen.
 Thanks to its ability to modulate the bodies response to stress, it can help keep you balanced by uplifting without stimulating.